-The error characteristics in the portion of the outer domain (D01, 36km) that overlapped D02 were similar to those in D02 but of a slightly greater magnitude (~ 0.5 °C) presumably due to the coarser grid spacing.
-D01 covered the entire contiguous U.S. and MAEs were generally > 3.0 °C over the Rocky Mountains but < 2.5 °C along the immediate West Coast.
+The error characteristics in the portion of the outer domain (36km) that overlapped domain 2 were similar to those in domain 2 but of a slightly greater magnitude (~ 0.5 °C) presumably due to the coarser grid spacing.
+Domain 1 covered the entire contiguous U.S. and MAEs were generally > 3.0 °C over the Rocky Mountains but < 2.5 °C along the immediate West Coast.

-Relative humidity and dewpoint temperature
+Relative humidity and dew point temperature

-The WRF-MET 2-meter / surface relative humidity (RH) errors exhibited well-defined seasonal and spatial variability peaking in the northern half of D02 during late winter and early spring of 2007.
-The larger late winter/early spring errors were primarily due to positive biases ranging from 20 - 40 % (see Figure below) and corresponding positive biases in dewpoint of 2 C to > 4 C indicated that the RH biases were due to an overprediction of absolute moisture content rather than an under prediction in temperature.
+The WRF-MET 2-meter / surface relative humidity (RH) errors exhibited well-defined seasonal and spatial variability peaking in the northern half of domain 2 during late winter and early spring of 2007.
+The larger late winter/early spring errors were primarily due to positive biases ranging from 20 - 40 % (see Figure below) and corresponding positive biases in dew point of 2 C to > 4 C indicated that the RH biases were due to an overprediction of absolute moisture content rather than an under prediction in temperature.
 In addition the locations of the high positive RH biases were mostly over snow-covered areas suggesting that the model may not accurately simulate the moisture flux from snow (see Figure below).

 February Relative Humidity Mean Bias for Domain 2: